San Juan River - Canyons and Cactus

-We suggest having previous paddling experience to enjoy the San Juan River, and basic canoeing and camping skills are recommended.
-There are no portages, and there is a constant current.
+We suggest having previous paddling experience to enjoy the San Juan River and basic camping skills are also recommended.
+There are no portages and there is a constant current.
 Paddlers with more experience will still enjoy the variety of rapids, the fantastic canyon scenery, and the archeological sites that make the San Juan such a magical place.
 A reasonable fitness level will also allow you to complete all of the optional hikes.

 Trip run by BLM licencee Wild Expeditions, Bluff, Utah.